 Our RD is a specialist in child and adolescent nutrition.
 She has special skill in the nutritional issues for children autism or other disabilities.
 She works with families to assess nutrition and feeding behaviors.
 Together, they create a nutrition plan that is right for the child and family.
 Brianne Schmidt is the RD for the team.
 She is active in research and clinical activities.

 Our administrator oversees clinic operations, intake, support staff, and clinical schedules for the team.
 She works with families who have complex evaluation scheduling needs.
 She communicates with community physicians.
 She works with Early Intervention to address the needs of very young children.
 Kathy Purcell is our Program Administrator.

 Our support staff attends to all of the details that make our program run.
 Team members talk with families on the phone to schedule appointments, take messages, and help families.
 They manage paperwork for patient visits.
 They make sure insurance referrals are accurate and up to date.
 In clinic, they check in patients, schedule appointments, and print patient information.
-Florine Lofton-Shaw, Patty Longdue, and Comfort Udofa are our office support staff.
+Florine Lofton-Shaw, Patty Longdue, Comfort Udofa and Nicole Matteson are our office support staff.